Click on a name for bio.

 Timothy Klipp-LockhartGovernment Affairs Manager

-Irene Lewis, SNAP Policy Analyst
+Irene Lewis, Senior Policy and Research Analyst

 Sally Mancini, WIC CIAO Project Manager